Genetic Testing for Familial Gynecologic Cancer (Endometrial and Ovarian Cancers)

 - A moderate family health history of breast, ovarian, or endometrial cancer and are of Ashkenazi Jewish or Eastern European ancestry (Visit CDC.gov to find out if you have an average, moderate, or strong family health history of gynecologic cancer).

-- A personal history of breast cancer and meet certain criteria (related to age of diagnosis, type of cancer, presence of certain other cancers or cancer in both breasts, ancestry, and family health history).
+- A personal history of breast cancer and meet certain criteria (related to age at diagnosis, type of cancer, presence of certain other cancers or cancer in both breasts, ancestry, and family health history).

 - A personal history of ovarian, fallopian tube, or primary peritoneal cancer.